 For backpacks, draw the internal string only halfway closed on backpacks; if it’s fully closed later, someone has looked inside.
-Suitcase zippers can be connected together with string; a thief won’t see or be able to replace the “tripwire.”
+Suitcase zippers can be connected together with string or a cable tie that must be broken.

 Other Tips for Taking Night Buses

-The air conditioning predictably gets cranked to frigid levels on many night buses in Asia.
+The air conditioning gets cranked to frigid levels on many night buses in Asia.
 Keep a fleece, sarong, or something warm with you to cover up.
 The provided blankets are sometimes of questionable cleanliness.

-Do as the locals do: bring lots of snacks!
+Do as the locals do: Bring lots of snacks!
 They’re good for morale and help the time pass.